Home Page

 There is a predictable reason Neurodivergent adults are overrepresented in homelessness at 6 to 18 times their share of the general population.
 The systems designed to house people were not designed with Neurodivergent people at the table.
 NeuroHomes corrects that systemic design failure.

-We are building clustered small-unit housing communities on rural land in the Columbia River Corridor, the region connecting Cathlamet, Washington, and Astoria, Oregon.
+We are building clustered small-unit housing communities on rural land, beginning in Wahkiakum County, Washington, part of the Columbia River Corridor connecting Cathlamet, Washington, and Astoria, Oregon.
 Each site includes:

-Governance Resident Councils hold real decision-making authority over community rules, shared space, agricultural priorities, and staffing recommendations, governing their communities and participating civically.
+Governance.
+Resident Councils hold real decision-making authority over community rules, shared space, and staffing recommendations, governing their communities and participating civically.

-Peer-Led Services Navigation support for benefits, healthcare, and government systems.
+Peer-Led Support.
+Navigation support for benefits, healthcare, and government systems.
 Compensated peer support network.
 Weekly community planning with rotating facilitation.
-Connection to workforce development and creative economy for residents who want it.
+Connection to workforce development for residents who want it.
 NeuroHomes is not a clinical facility; residents are tenants with full tenancy rights.

 Each site also includes a community lending library stocked with books, videos, and games, seasonal community-building activities throughout the year, and annual retreats for Neurodivergent adults with opportunities for peer networking, belonging, and building lasting friendships within a community of people who understand your experience.